leeyanhuilyh/ESP32-CAM-Vehicle-with-QR-Scanner/README.md

 To begin uploading to the ESP32-CAM, you would need an FTDI programmer.
 Please follow the wiring guide above.

 ![](https://docs.platformio.org/en/latest/_images/platformio-ide-vscode-build-project.png)
-Once it's wired up properly, verify your code first, then upload the code.
+Once it's wired up properly, build your code first, then upload the code.

 # Hardware